Hong Kong Fact Sheet - The Police

 One Deputy Commissioner supervises all operational matters and one is responsible for the direction and co- ordination of the management of the Force, including personnel, training and management services.
 The third one is tasked with safeguarding national security.

-The Marine Police, with a fleet of over 100police crafts, patrols some 1 641 km2 of waters within Hong Kong and 261 outlying islands.
+The Marine Police, with a fleet of over 100 police crafts, patrols some 1 641 km2 of waters within Hong Kong and 261 outlying islands.
 By adopting technologically advanced coastal security and radar systems and deploying high performance crafts, the Marine Police delivers effective and high quality services to the whole seafaring community in the territory.
 The Marine Police is also responsible for maintaining law and order within Hong Kong waters, including interdicting illegal immigration and cracking down on smuggling activities, conducting search and rescue operations, and engaging the seafaring community to enhance sea safety.
-The Marine Police also assists the Director of Marine in conducting security audits for the 37 International Shipping and Port Security facilities to effectively respond to terrorism or major maritime incidents.
-The Police fleet is currently undergoing an over $4 billion-worth of modernisation programme that includes the adoption of Marine Situational Awareness System to enhance co-ordination.
+The Marine Police also assists the Director of Marine in conducting security audits for the 36 International Shipping and Port Security facilities to effectively respond to terrorism or major maritime incidents.
+The Police fleet is currently undergoing an over $5 billion-worth of modernisation programme that includes the adoption of Marine Situational Awareness System to enhance co-ordination.

 Operations: The Operations Department, comprising Operations Wing, Support Wing, Public Relations (PR) Wing and six Police Regions, is responsible for different operational matters.